View larger infographic

-Using an IAM solution for an external service with a substantial number of users is a recipe for disaster, as an IAM solution is not likely to scale to meet the requirements.
+Using an IAM solution for an external customer-centric service with a substantial number of users is a recipe for disaster, as an IAM solution is not likely to scale to meet the requirements.

-Privacy, trust & data regulation
+Privacy, security, trust & data regulation

 Companies want to own their employee identities, at least to some extent.
-The concept of Bring Your Own Identity (BYOI) might change this to some degree, but still the ownership of access privileges (roles, authorisations) should remain in the control of the company, not the user, for internal identities.
+The concept of Bring Your Own Identity (BYOI) might change this to some degree, but still the ownership of access management and privileges (roles, authorisations) should remain in the control of the company, not the user, for internal identities.

-For external identities, trust and users feeling in control of their data is much more important, particularly in light of certain regulations (such as GDPR).
-CIAM can provide crucial transparency and the possibility for the end customer to manage, erase and export/transport their own data, providing the much-needed trust element.
+For external identities, trust and users feeling in control of their personal data is much more important, particularly in light of certain regulations (such as GDPR).
+CIAM can provide crucial transparency and the possibility for the end customer to manage, erase and export/transport their own personal data, providing the much-needed trust element.

 The final difference is quite a simple one – does the solution bring in revenue?
 Internal IAM, with the emphasis on employees, isn’t intended to bring revenue to the company.
-CIAM solutions may well bring in revenue by enabling new digital services, or at least saving on support costs.
+An effective IAM solution should have a strong impact on managing risk, achieving compliance, and reducing operational costs.

 In summary, the underlying technology for both IAM and CIAM can be similar, but what differentiates the two is the functionality built on top of those basic building blocks.

-For more detail on the difference between IAM and CIAM, including applied use case examples, download the white paper ‘The Difference Between Internal IAM and Customer IAM’.
+For more detail on IAM vs CIAM, including applied use case examples during identity-driven digital transformation initiatives, download the white paper: The Difference Between Internal IAM and Customer IAM.

 About The Author: Minttu Junikka